revanth83/revanth83.github.io/_posts/2026-1-31-Building_Structural-Causal_Models_with_dowhy_&_econml_gcm.md

 ## 4) DoWhy Step 3 — Estimate the effect

-We estimate the causal effect using two estimators (like the chapter):
+We estimate the causal effect using two estimators:

 1. **Linear regression** (simple baseline)
 2. **Double ML (DML)** via **EconML** (more flexible, ML-based)